gwu-libraries/scholarspace/README.md

 to upload items and edit the items that they have uploaded (plus items transferred or proxied to them).

 * Note that removing users from roles through the /roles interface is currently broken, and must be accomplished through the rails console.

+### (Optional) Add Google Analytics

+* Enable Google Analytics in config/initializers/sufia.rb by editing the following lines:

+         # Enable displaying usage statistics in the UI
+         # Defaults to FALSE
+         # Requires a Google Analytics id and OAuth2 keyfile.
+See README for more info
+         config.analytics = true

+         # Specify a Google Analytics tracking ID to gather usage statistics
+         config.google_analytics_id = 'UA-99999999-1'

+         # Specify a date you wish to start collecting Google Analytic statistics for.
+         config.analytic_start_date = DateTime.new(2014,9,10)

+* Copy the analytics.yml.template file in config

+        % cp config/analytics.yml.template config/analytics.yml

+* Populate the anaylitcs.yml file with your Google Anaylitcs credentials.
+See: https://github.com/projecthydra/sufia#analytics-and-usage-statistics for setup details.